SystemQuest/token-util/README.md

 This tool provides a user-friendly interface to:
 - Authenticate with GitHub OAuth
-- Obtain JWT access tokens
+- Obtain JWT access tokens **and refresh tokens**
 - Copy tokens for API testing
+- Test token refresh flow
 - Use in development and testing environments

 **Note**: This is a temporary tool.
 It will be deprecated once the main frontend application (`www.systemquest.dev`) is developed.